stefanwatermann/XojoPdfTemplateEngine/README.md

 A simple example Web Project to demonstrate how to render a PDF file based on a .ptf template and using variables.

-Use a function like the below to render a PDF document based on a template file using parameters that will be replaced automatically.
+The project uses the function below to render a PDF document based on a template file using parameters that will be replaced automatically.

 ```basic
 Private Function CreateCustomerInvoice(params as dictionary) As PDFDocument